 \subsubsection{MoE Models}

-Another way to introduce sparsity is to use the mixture-of-experts method \cite{shazeer2017outrageously} where the feed-forward network for a transformer model is replicated multiple times and each of these copies is called an ``expert."
-Only a fraction of experts are activated per token, and this number is a fixed value.
+Another way to introduce sparsity is to use the mixture-of-experts (MoE) method \cite{shazeer2017outrageously} where the feed-forward network of a transformer model is replicated multiple times and each of these copies is called an ``expert."
+Only a fraction of experts are activated per token.
 The tokens are routed to different experts during the pretraining process.

-The size of the experts is usually equal to the size of the feed-forward network. \if 0 But in \cite{ludziejewski2024scaling} the authors introduced a new hyperparameter granularity, $G=\frac{d_{ff}}{d_{expert}}$, where $d_{ff}$ is the size of a standard feed forward network and $d_{expert}$ is the size of each experts.
+\if 0 But in \cite{ludziejewski2024scaling} the authors introduced a new hyperparameter granularity, $G=\frac{d_{ff}}{d_{expert}}$, where $d_{ff}$ is the size of a standard feed-forward network and $d_{expert}$ is the size of each experts.
 In other words, granularity is the factor that describes the change in the size in expert from the original standard model.
 Considering granularity $G$, along with parameters $N$ and data size $D$, the authors proposed \ref{ludziejewski} as the scaling law in \cite{ludziejewski2024scaling}.
 The fitted coefficient values for both dense and sparse models from the experimental results of \cite{ludziejewski2024scaling} are listed in table \ref{tab:ludziejewski_tab}.